wp-plugins/auto-post-download/readme.txt

 Provide to your users easy way of downloading posts.

 == Description ==
-<p>Auto Post Download plugin provides easy way to generating ZIP files with post content and post's image.</p>
+<p>Auto Post Download plugin provides easy way to generating ZIP files with post content and post's image.
+You can choose if you want to include both files in archive or only one of them (content or image).</p>
 <p>With this plugin you will be able to provide URL for your users to download posts as a ZIP file.
 You need a press pack?
 This plugin will make it very easy.</p>
 <p>Plugin automatically generates attachment for post while you're publish it.
 It's totally automatic, you just need to use shortcode (or php function) to print URL.</p>
 <p>Attachments are manageable via Wordpress Media Library.
 You can specify for which categories auto attachments should be created.</p>